iBrokeTheCode/django-rest-framework/notes/lesson-29.md

         self.assertEqual(response.json()['name'], self.product.name)
     ```

-    Then, run the test with the command `python manage.py test`

 6.  **Write tests for unauthorized PUT and DELETE requests:** For requests that require authentication or specific permissions, send the request without proper credentials and assert that the response status code is `HTTP_401_UNAUTHORIZED`.

     ```python